aryarm/varCA/scripts/README.md

 All python scripts implement the `--help` argument.
 For bash, R, and awk scripts, you can run `head <script>` to read about their usage.

 ### [2vcf.py](2vcf.py)
 A python script that uses files from the `prepare` and `classify` pipelines to create a VCF with the final, predicted variants.
+This script also has a special internal mode, which can be used for recalibrating the QUAL scores output in the VCF.

 ### [cgrep.bash](cgrep.bash)
 A bash script for extracting columns from TSVs via `grep`.
 Every argument besides the first is passed directly to `grep`.